A step-by-step guide to making and fitting a pine board shelf, using Richard Burbidge pine board and basic woodworking tools and techniques.

 Also consider the weight of the items you will be placing on the shelf, you will need to select heavy duty brackets for weighted items.

 Step 2.
 Cut to size and add your creative flair to your shelf

 Depending on the size of pine board you have selected, you may wish to cut your pine board to your desired length.
 You can do this using a mitre box and saw.

 Next, if you wish to decorate your shelving, you can either paint, wax or stain depending on your desired look.
-For a smooth finish you can sand down your pine board with an electric sander.
+For a smooth finish you can sand down your pine board.

 These steps are entirely optional and all depend on the final look you are striving for.
 This project can be customised to work with any décor, in any room.
 There’s an endless list of ways that you could choose to add your own creative flair.

 Step 3.
 Decide where to place your shelves

 Next, consider where you will be placing your shelves.
 Ensure you use a pipe and cable detector before nailing or drilling into any walls.
 You must also consider the type of wall you have.

 When fixing to a masonry wall you will need a masonry drill and wall plugs.
 If fixing to a stud wall, use a stud detector to locate the vertical timber studs, you will not require wall plugs with a stud wall.
 Ensure that you wear safety glasses and gloves when drilling.